sansin5982/Statistics-with-R/chapters/Numerical-Measures.md

 calculate skewness for a data set:

 $$\large Skewness = \frac{3 \times (Mean - Median)}{Standard Deviation}$$

 It is a simple multiple of the nonparametric skew.

-Here’s the **Pearson’s second skewness coefficient (median skewness)** formula to calculate skewness for a dataset:

 It’s important to note that skewness is just one measure of the shape of a distribution and should be interpreted in conjunction with other